When Should You Start Scouting for Turkeys?

-March – April Turkey Scouting
+Scouting for Turkeys in March – April

 The changing season in March also equals transition for turkeys.
 The focus is still on food, albeit the types of forage changes.
 Big woods where birds have sustained through January and February in conifer patches and southern facing oak sides are losing their luster.
 Birds no longer need winter protection and the acorns and other food have mostly disappeared.

 In march think green.
 Green areas like fields, food plots, logging roads, wetlands, and creek bottoms draw in birds.
 Based on the winter scouting for turkeys you have done, find these types of areas adjacent to where you have scouted winter flocks.
 Note observations on your hunting app in order to start narrowing down specific opening day locations for turkey hunting.